Postgraduate Course: Applications in Ecological Economics (PGGE11003)

 In each unit, students will be asked to read selected background information on the method and to complete some other specific preparation for the unit.
 In order to ensure both individual and team accountability, there will be short quizzes on this material at the start of each unit during class.
-Students will be given a ¿walk-through¿ exercise to make it clear how to complete an analysis using the method in question (inclusive of a discussion of how to make the link between interpreting outcomes and making recommendations in a particular, sustainability-related decision context) before subsequently being asked, in teams, to complete a challenge largely independently of the unit leader.
+Students will then be walked through how to complete an analysis using the method in question (inclusive of a discussion of how to make the link between interpreting outcomes and making recommendations in a particular, sustainability-related decision context) before subsequently being asked, in teams, to complete a challenge largely independently of the unit leader.
 The recommendations made by the team, based on the interpretations of the outcomes of this independent analysis will be submitted in class and will form part of the mark of the course.
-There are a number of checks and balances built into the course to ensure that teams are productive and functional, and to protect individuals from some of the problems that can arise in teams.
+There are a number of ¿checks and balances¿ built into the course to ensure that teams are productive and functional, and to protect individuals from some of the problems that can arise in teams.
 Email the course organiser for more information.

 Throughout the course there is an emphasis on interpretation, making decisions, and in explaining the justifications for the decisions made.
 The course is suitable for all students interested in methods that are useful for shining light on different dimensions of sustainability problems in a way that is useful for decision makers.

 Information for Visiting Students